ramji023/QuickToolbox-/README.md

 🚀 QuickToolbox

 QuickToolbox is login-free web application that provides a collection of handy utilities for developers, students, and general users.
-Perform common file, image, text, and data transformations quickly — all in one place, with no authentication or database needed.

 🧰 A collection of tools such as:
 - ✅ **File Resizer** — Resize image files (JPG, PNG, WebP, etc.)